kostaman/reference-app-parking/README.md

 # Building the Application

 1. Download and unpack "A1 SDK for Linux ARMv7" XC111-version.
-(If you are using another connector board (e.g. XC112) use the SDK for your connector board and modify makefile_build_waste_level.inc to use the libraries for your connector board.)
+(If you are using another connector board (e.g. XC112) use the SDK for your connector board and modify makefile_build_parking_sensor.inc to use the libraries for your connector board.)

 2. Set up the development environment according to the instructions in the readme file in the root of the unpacked SDK.